 Every student has unique requirements and some simply prefer, and perform better in, a group tuition environment.
 Being a part of a group can be beneficial for a variety of reasons.
 Some children don’t like being in the spotlight, while others thrive with a little healthy competition.

-I believe that every child is entitled to high quality tutoring.
+We believe that every child is entitled to high quality tutoring.
 Small group tuition makes this possible.
 It costs a lot less when compared to 1 to 1 tuition and helps ensure many more children can excel.

 Small group tutoring can offer